Attention-based Quantum Tomography

-The Transformer~\cite{Vaswani2017}, which employs the ``self-attention'' mechanism \cite{cho2014learning,cheng2016long,parikh2016decomposable}, has been shown to be a dramatic step forward in efficiency and accuracy compared to previous state-of-the-art NLP models such as RNN~\cite{hochreiter1997long,chung2014empirical}.
+The Transformer~\cite{Vaswani2017}, which is the neural network architecture used in AQT, is an autoregressive model that employs the ``attention'' mechanism \cite{cho2014learning,cheng2016long,parikh2016decomposable}.
+It has been shown to be a dramatic step forward in efficiency and accuracy compared to previous state-of-art NLP models such as RNN~\cite{hochreiter1997long,chung2014empirical}.
 Before the Transformer, NLP tasks primarily relied on the RNN architecture~\cite{wu2016google,shazeer2017outrageously}, which incorporates correlations between words by passing an encoded ``memory'' of the words going back to the beginning of the sentence as each new word was read in sequentially.
 However, the correlations captured in this approach are inherently short-ranged, as the encoded memory in a sequential model such as the RNN suffers from exponential suppression in correlation~\cite{shen2019a}.
-The challenge of long-range correlations in semantic modeling were addressed with the Transformer model, which uses ``self-attention'' to study correlations between all words in a sentence simultaneously, and learns which long-range correlations between which words are key to the meaning of the sentence.
-For example, the Transformer studies the set of sentences that make up Wikipedia (see Fig.~\ref{fig:transformer}) and learns the correlations within the words of each sentence over a series of self-attention layers.
-Once training is complete, the Transformer has learned an abstract representation of the full ``state'' of the language as represented by Wikipedia, and serves as a generative model from which sample sentences following the grammar structure, diction, style, etc, of Wikipedia can be drawn.
+The challenge of long-range correlations in semantic modeling were addressed with the Transformer architecture, which uses self-attention to study correlations between all words in a sentence simultaneously.
+As qubits in a many-body entangled quantum state have can have arbitrarily long-range entanglement, we can anticipate that the ability of the self-attention mechanism of the Transformer to capture long-range correlations among different positions of the data will be well-adapted to tomography.

-As many-body quantum states have no natural ordering of qubits and the states can have arbitrarily long-range entanglement, the aspect of the Transformer that learns the long-range correlation within different parts of the data is highly desirable.
-The idea is that what amounts to the abstract notion of the ``state'' of a given language that is expressed through the actual sentences maps on to the quantum state that is expressed through projective measurements.
-As we schematically depict in Fig.~\ref{fig:tr-arch}, the AQT learns the abstract representation of the quantum state from a set of POVM measurements and outputs the reconstructed density matrix.
-(Additional supplemental data will be posted along with the software in an update.)
+As we schematically depict in Fig.~\ref{fig1}b, AQT takes as input a set of positive operator-valued measurement (POVM) outcomes, whether from a simulation or a real quantum device, and returns the reconstructed density matrix as output.
+The Transformer in AQT trains on a data set of $N_s$ one-shot local POVM outcomes $\{\vec{a}_i\}_{i=1}^{N_s}$ of a quantum state $\rho$, where each measurement is a vector $\vec{a}_i\in\{1,\ldots,N_a\}^{\otimes N_q}$ sampled from the distribution